-The ± 1 and = 1 and = 1 and = 1 are processed as soon as ET_EX reads them, so there is no need of the = 1 and = 1.
-Both command.
-Place them in the body of the document (i.e. after ≥ 1 .
+The \pm and μ author commands have been redefined.
+They are processed as soon as μ FX reads them, so there is no need of the μ aketitle command.
+Place them in the body of the document (i.e. after \begin{document}).
 Both commands have now a mandatory and an optional arguments.
 By default, the mandatory argument appears in the text and in the running heads.
 The optional argument, if present, replaces the mandatory one in the headings.
 Use it to shorten long titles or authors' lists.
 For example, in this document, these commands are used as follows: